Azure/iotedge-lorawan-starterkit/docs/adr/004_region_as923_implementation.md

 #### Automatic dwell time management

-The user configures the dwell time settings for each concentrator in the concentrator configuration.
+The user configures the dwell time settings for all devices connected to a concentrator as part of the concentrator configuration.
 The LNS sends automated `TxParamSetupReq` MAC commands as a response to uplink messages.
 After a MAC command was sent, the LNS waits for the `TxParamSetupAns`.
 If the MAC answer was received, the LNS updates the reported properties of the device twin and uses a different set of regional parameters based on the dwell time setting (e.g. for the receive window channels).
 Also, the LNS invalidates the cache entries for that specific device in all other gateways.
 A visualization for this flow looks as follows:

 ```mermaid
 sequenceDiagram